Cambis/silverstan/docs/rules_overview.md

 ## DisallowNonInterfacePublicMethodsOnExtensionRule

 Disallow non interface public methods on `\SilverStripe\Core\Extension`, an interface should be used to define public methods added to an owner class.
+[STRICT]

 :wrench: **configure it!**